AnushaDeviR/fullstackopen/part_1/Introduction to React.md

 - Many components can be created and rendered in various pages.
 - The `App` is the root component, but there can be situations where it is not exactly the root component by is wrapped within an appropriate utility component.

-## props: passing data to components
+## Props: passing data to components

 - Props can be used to pass data to the components